a-soliman/MERN-boilerplate/readme.md

    npm install
    ```

-1. fill the keys file in /server/config/keys.js
+1. Create and fill the keys file in /server/config/keys.js

 ```
 module.exports = {